 Greetings!
 Welcome to my website.
 My name is Jia-Xing Yue (岳家兴).
 I was born in Xi’an (西安), aka.
 Chang’an (长安), the greatest capital of ancient China.
 I attended Nanjing University in 2003 and got my bachelor’s degree there in Biology.
-I stayed in Nanjing University and continued to complete my master’s degree in botany (although I know little about traditional botany :P) under advisement of Dr. Dacheng Tian with a focus on plant genomics and molecular evolution.
+I stayed in Nanjing University and continued to complete my master’s degree in botany (although I know little about classic botany :P) under advisement of Dr. Dacheng Tian and Dr. Sihai Yang with a focus on plant genomics and molecular evolution.
 Since then, I found myself deeply indulged in the field of evolutionary biology.
 Driven by this strong interest, I came to Rice University and joined Dr. Nicholas H. Putnam’s lab as a PhD student in 2010.
-My current research is about using next-generation sequencing technology (majorly 454 and Illumina) to understand the biology and evolution of cephalochordate animals (commonly known as amphioxus or lancelet).
+For my PhD research, I worked on using next-generation sequencing technology (majorly 454 and Illumina) to understand the biology and evolution of cephalochordate animals (commonly known as amphioxus or lancelet).
 That is why I use iAmphioxus.org to name this website. :) I led a quite nomadic life during my PhD and was hosted by Dr. Daniel S. Rokhsar at UC Berkeley and Dr. Gianni Liti at IRCAN respectively during 2013-2015.
 My two great collaborators, Dr. Linda Z. Holland and Dr. Jr-Kai Yu offered tremendous help all the way along my PhD.
 I defended my thesis and graduated from Rice in May, 2015.
 I continued to work with Dr. Gianni Liti at IRCAN for my postdoc training with a 3-year fellowship support from Fondation ARC pour la Recherche sur le Cancer.
 For my current postdoc research, I worked on comparative genomics of two closely related yeast species (Saccharomyces cerevisiae and Saccharomyces paradoxus) with an emphasis on understanding the role of structural rearrangement and subtelomere dynamics in genome evolution using long-read sequencing technologies (e.g. PacBio and Nanopore).

 Other interests: travel, soccer, hiking, cooking, film, painting, music.